- Make certain your household pet is wearing proper identification and any required license tags in case they get lost.

 These tall boxes are perfect for bulky, lightweight items such as comforters, pillows, and blankets, as well as clothes that need to remain hanging.
 Measure the clothes in your closets (including coat closets) to see how many wardrobe boxes you’ll need.
 You can also use them for closet storage boxes, shoe boxes, and other bulky items such as fabric bolts, large baskets, or gift wrap tubes.
 Don’t make the boxes too heavy to lift, however.
 One mover told the story of someone who put a bowling ball in a wardrobe box!
 And the mover was unaware of this so when the box was lifted off the truck the bottom gave way, sending the bowling ball down the ramp, across the street where it finally came to rest in a roadside ditch.
 (Is that a strike or a spare?)

 - Strategize wardrobe box use:

-A Team Moving and Storage will be happy to deliver boxes ahead of your moving day.
+A Team Moving will be happy to deliver boxes ahead of your moving day.